-7. Reconsidering the exclusion
+7.0 Reconsidering the permanent exclusion

-- 7.1 Where the panel directs (quashes) or recommends that the Local Academy Committee reconsider whether a pupil should be reinstated, the Local Academy Committee must reconvene to do so within 10 academy days of being given notice of the panel's decision.
-Reconsidering reinstatement provides an opportunity for the same Local Academy Committee panel to look at its decision afresh, in light of the independent review panel's findings.
-There is no requirement to seek further representations for either the Academy or the parents or to invite them to the reconsideration meeting. - 7.2 The Local Academy Committee should ensure that clear minutes are taken of the meeting as a record of the evidence that was considered by them. - 7.3 The Local Academy Committee's decision should demonstrate how they have addressed the concerns raised by the independent review panel and this should be communicated, in writing, to parents/carers, the Principal and the local authority by letter without delay.
+- 7.1 Where the IRP directs (quashes) or recommends that the GDC reconsider whether a pupil should be reinstated, the GDC must reconvene to do so within ten academy days of being given notice of the Panel's decision.
+Reconsidering reinstatement provides an opportunity for the GDC to look at its decision afresh, in light of the IRP's findings.
+There is no requirement to seek further representations for either the academy or the parents or to invite them to the reconsideration meeting. - 7.2 The GDC should ensure that clear minutes are taken of the meeting as a record of the evidence that was considered by them. - 7.3 The GDC's decision should demonstrate how they have addressed the concerns raised by the IRP and this should be communicated, in writing, to parents/carers, the principal and the local authority in writing without delay. - 8.0 Changes to the school suspension and permanent exclusion process during the coronavirus (COVID-19) outbreak - 8.1 For suspensions and permanent exclusions occurring between 25 September 2021 and 24 March 2022 (inclusive of those dates), governors' meetings should be held via remote access if: - it is not reasonably practicable for the meeting to take place in person, within the usual timescales, due to COVID-19 and the GDC is satisfied that: - all the participants agree to the use of remote access